prakhar1989/docker-curriculum/README.md

 <a id="docker-links"></a>
 ##### Docker Links

-Before we leave this section though, I should mention that `docker network` is a relatively new feature - it was a part of Docker 1.9 [release](https://blog.docker.com/2015/11/docker-1-9-production-ready-swarm-multi-host-networking/).
+Before we leave this section though, I should mention that `docker network` is a relatively new feature - it was part of Docker 1.9 [release](https://blog.docker.com/2015/11/docker-1-9-production-ready-swarm-multi-host-networking/).
 Before `network` came along, links were the accepted way of getting containers to talk to each other.
 According to the official [docs](https://docs.docker.com/engine/userguide/networking/default_network/dockerlinks/), linking is expected to be deprecated in future releases.
 In case you stumble across tutorials or blog posts that use `link` to bridge containers, remember to use `network` instead.

 <a id="docker-compose"></a>